2005-2010 Chevrolet Cobalt and Pontiac G5/Pursuit

 Steering wheel audio controls

-It's relatively easy to retain your car's steering wheel audio controls when you install a new stereo.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your car's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Removing the factory speakers